aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - + You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies.
 - +1 'Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
 - +1 'Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
-- +1 'While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
 - +1 'You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - +1 Attacking enemies with a Basic Skill increases the damage of your next Core Skill cast by [5 - 10%], up to 30%.
 - +1 Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
 - +1 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
 - +1 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
+- +1 Lucky Hit: When you hit a Crowd Controlled enemy, there is up to a [30 - 50%] chance for that Crowd Control effect to spread to another unaffected enemy.
+- +1 Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy.
+- +1 Taking direct damage has a [2 - 6%] chance to reset the Cooldown of one of your Defensive Skills.
 - +1 The Avalanche Key Passive now applies to 1 additional cast.
+- +2 Deal [15 - 25%] increased damage while you have a Barrier active.
-- +1 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
+- +2 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].

 # Chest 2 (Favourite)
 - +1 'Damaging an Elite enemy grants you a Barrier absorbing up to [X] damage for 10 seconds.
 This effect can only happen once every 30 seconds.